Welcome to the beautiful Hoi An Old Town, the town that you will fall in love with!

 Best Restaurants in Hoi An Old Town

 There are so many restaurants in this town that you cannot count them all.
 However, if you are looking for the best restaurants in Hoi An Old Town, then we got you covered here!
-Check out our favourite spots here:
+Check out our favorite spots here:

 1. Morning Glory Hoi An